aplai168/database-structures/README.md

   - [ ] What is the time complexity of the above functions?

 ### 2. [Tree]
+A tree is a hierarchical data structure consisting of a node (potentially) with children.
+The children are trees unto themselves, that is, nodes with
+(potential) children.
+For this reason the tree is referred to as a recursive data structure.

 ![Tree image]

+#### A tree would be great for....
+Making a family tree.

 * A `tree` class, in functional with shared methods style, with the following
   properties: